Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 Please note the following steps:

-- Register in the online application portal during the application period.
+1. Register in the online application portal within the application period.

-- Complete the entire online application form, upload the required documents and submit your complete application until the end of the application period at the latest.
+2. Complete the entire online application form, upload the required documents and certificates to the appropriate sections of your online application and submit your complete application by the end of the application period at the latest.

-In which language can the application documents be submitted?
+In which language can the application documents (documents and certificates) be submitted?

 The application documents can be submitted in German and English.
-If your documents are written in a different language than German or English, you have to submit an official translation in German or English.
-Please always upload the original document and the corresponding official translation in your application.
+If your documents are written in a different language than German or English, you have to submit an officially certified translation into German or English.
+Please always upload the original document and the corresponding officially certified translation in the appropriate section of the online application form.

 Which criteria are essential?

 The Hans-Peter Wild Talent Scholarships are awarded based on aptitude and performance as well as the personal career with focus on the MINT field.
-The following are:
+The following are taken into consideration:

 b) applicants for a consecutive MINT Master's degree programme:

-the grade of the university degree that is relevant for the MINT Master's programme or, if the degree is not yet available until the end of the application deadline, alternatively the current average grade for the academic achievements completed up to that point in the corresponding first university degree programmeas well as the following MINT-related activities
+the grade of the university degree required for admission to the MINT Master's degree programme or, if the degree is not yet available by the end of the application deadline, alternatively the current grade point average (GPA) for all the academic achievements and examination results completed till then in the course of studies required for admission to the Master’s degree programme

-published (co-) publications, lectures or poster presentations given at conferences, as well as participation in conferences, seminars, pupils` academies, pupils` study programme and working groups
+5. issued (co-) publications, lectures / poster presentations given at conferences, as well as participation in conferences, seminars, pupils` academies, pupils` study programme and pupils` working groups

-Subordinately, the scholarship committee should consider other factors such as the CV, the motivation presented in the online application form and the letters of recommendation as part of the overall impression of the respective application, regarding its selection.
+Subordinately, the scholarship committee should consider other factors such as the CV, the motivation presented in the online application form and the letters of recommendation as part of the overall impression of the respective application.

 How do I verify my performances?